dafer45/DattaQuantumTransportAtomToTransistor/README.md

 ## Currently completed exercises
 The project is under active development and all available exercises are therefore not in a finished state.
-The following exercises are considered completed.
+The following exercises are considered to be completed.

 * Exercise 2.1